kitayama1234/MATLAB-Kernel-PCA/README.md

 ***

 ### `set_compact(kpca, Value)`
-> Setting the instance compact by releasing some properties not used for projection.
+> Setting a fitted instance compact by releasing some properties not used for projection.

 #### Required Input Arguments